 The type of control system will determine operating costs.

-For installations of, up to perhaps 500m of pipework, parallel resistance self regulating (eg.Freezstop Regular) or constant power heating cables (eg. MiniTracer) are chosen which can be cut to length when required at site.
+For installations of less than 500m of pipework, parallel resistance self regulating (eg.Freezstop Regular) or constant power heating cables (eg. MiniTracer) are chosen which can be cut to length when required on site.
 When longer circuit lengths are required, series resistance cables can be used (eg. Longline).

 Control & Monitoring